background preloader

 “We are what we repeatedly do.
 Excellence then, is not an act, but a habit.” – Aristotle Post written by Leo Babauta.
 Follow me on Twitter.
 If you could just pick one or two (or seven) habits to create in the next few months — habits that will have the most impact on your life — what would they be?
 I often get asked this question, because people are overwhelmed when it comes to starting positive life changes.
 They ask me: what one or two habits should they start with?
 It’s not an easy question.
 But if I were to start again, and had to pick one or two, it would be the one or two listed below.
 That said, if you followed the program below, and worked to develop these habits, you’d probably do pretty well.
 “Men’s natures are alike; it is their habits that separate them.” – Confucius How to Develop the Habits I’ve written a number of times about developing habits, but here are the basics: Read more: 1.
 Focus on this habit first, and you’ll have a much easier time with any of the others.
 2. 3.
 4. 5.
 Related: Gestion du temps, Productivité, "Succès"

 The Surprising History of the To-Do List and How to Design One That Actually Works The list is the origin of culture.
 Wherever you look in cultural history, you will find lists. – Umberto Eco When I was a kid, I read a book called The Listmaker.
+It’s about a young girl who uses lists to organize and make sense of her life.
 Now, although I don’t remember the book that well, I do see much more significance in the humble list—especially after researching where they come from and why we make lists.
 As I researched this post I realised how hard it is to pinpoint the origin of something as simple and widespread as the list (to-do or otherwise), but I did find out some interesting stories about how lists have been used in the past and why we find them useful in everyday life.
 Why do we make lists as humans in the first place?
 Philosopher and novelist Umberto Eco is a big fan of lists and has some fascinating ideas about why they’re so important to humans: The list is the origin of culture.
-Umberto explained in an interview that lists are often seen as relics of primitive cultures—simplistic devices that don’t belong in our modern day and age.
-1. 2.
-3. 4.
+When we struggle to express ourselves, we use lists.
+Lists for productivity 1.
+2. 3.
+4.

 How to Establish New Habits the No-Sweat Way “The chains of habit are generally too small to be felt until they are too strong to be broken.” - Samuel Johnson Editor’s note: This is a guest post from Mary Jaksch of Goodlife Zen.
 Have you ever had problems establishing a new habit?
 Maybe I should ask, have you ever not had problems establishing a new habit?
+Whether it’s getting up early, going for a daily run, losing weight, writing a journal – let’s face it: most attempts to establish a new habit end in a dismal flop.
 In her book “This year I will…”, Andy Ryan, an expert in collaborative thinking, spells out why change is difficult: Whenever we initiate change, even a positive one, we activate fear in our emotional brain….If the fear is big enough, the fight-or-flight response will go off and we’ll run from what we’re trying to do.
 That’s exactly how it is for me.
 Let’s take a look at how we can affect change without giving ourselves a fright.
-In a New York Times article based upon the research by Andy Ryan it says: Rather than dismissing ourselves as unchangeable creatures of habit, we can instead direct our own change by consciously developing new habits.
-Big changes mean that momentum is lost.
+In a New York Times article based upon the research by Andy Ryan it says: Andy Ryan says:

 A Step-by-Step Guide to Having an Incredibly Efficient Day A couple of weeks ago, we shared 7 Highly Productive Habits of Famous People, many of which centered around different activities during certain parts of the day.
 Taking those valuable pieces of advice into account, we’ve compiled a step-by-step guide on how to have a more efficient day.
 There are many small changes you can integrate into each 24-hours that will help you become more productive, balanced, healthy and prepared to take on the challenges you face during the morning, afternoon, or evening.
 For this advice to be truly effective, it’s essential to get between seven and eight hours of sleep each night.
+Your circadian rhythms have a profound effect on your cognitive abilities, and therefore, your productivity.
 Before leaving for work: Hold off on the coffee: It may be easier said than done, but you should wait at least 45 minutes after you wake up before you have your first cup of coffee.
-On your commute: At your desk: Midday: Lunch break– a must: Avoid chowing down at your desk– fork in one hand, the other trying to type– at all costs.
-4:00pm: Before leaving work: Before bed:
+On your commute: At your desk: Midday: 4:00pm: Before leaving work: Before bed:

 Engineer Life: Set Up Habit Changes So It’s Hard to Fail Post written by Leo Babauta.
 In his excellent ebook about changing habits, blogging friend Scott Young described the process of forming habits as walking home through fresh snow.
 The first person to go through the snow has to forge a path through the snow, and it’s difficult … but others will follow in that path and it gets easier and easier.
 Forming a habit is a matter of forging that initial path until it’s harder not to take the path.
 Who wants to forge a new path through the snow?
 But let’s take that concept a little further: what if you engineered it so that even the initial person forging through the snow would rather take that path than another, because it would be harder not to take the path.
 Engineer your habit change so that it’s harder not to form the habit.
 Why habit changes fail I think I can safely say that all of us have attempted and failed at creating a new habit or changing an old habit at a few points in our lives.
 1. Instead, find ways to have instant positive feedback.